-- The trip is undertaken by a mixed group of local people and technical experts.
+- A route is carefully planned to include key local features and issues.
+The route may be walked or toured by bus, boat or other forms of transport.
+It may include visits to buildings or facilities. - The trip is undertaken by a mixed group of local people and technical experts.
 Usually a team leader will direct the group and determine the pace. - The group make notes, sketches, take photos and talk informally to people in their own setting.
 They may check existing plans for accuracy. - At the end of the trip a debriefing is held, and the notes and other materials compiled into a form useful to the next stage of the planning process. - Where little information exists, the route can be planned with a view to producing a specific 'transect' diagram or map (see right). - Groups of more than 15 can be unwieldy.
 Split into smaller groups, perhaps taking different routes and comparing notes afterwards. - Viewing from a hill or high tower is particularly useful.
-If funds allow, a trip in a helicopter or light aircraft can be worthwhile. - Good opportunity for engaging with media, especially TV.
+If funds allow, a trip in a helicopter or light aircraft can be worthwhile. - Sood opportunity for engaging with media, especially TV. - \$ Main costs: Transport; organiser's time.